kriscoleman/clarity-cli/README.md

 Just run `clarity` from your terminal.
 It'll guide you through the rest if you're missing any parameters.

-Run `clarity -h` for the help output.
+Run `clarity --help` for the help output.

 ### Optional Params